Mini Cart

 Does chlorinated latex feel different when wearing?

-Will chlorinated latex last as long?
+Will it last as long?

-Is one type better for latex dresses vs catsuits?
+Which is better for dresses vs catsuits?

 Making Your Decision